therod/theminimalistcoder/app/posts/2013-09-02-cutting-down.md

 *I almost need nothing to survive, even less to enjoy life and be happy...*

-Consumerism got me tricked all these years, and it only took a little more than a month of living on the road to realise it.
+Consumerism got me tricked all these years, and it only took a little more than a month of living on the road to realise this.
 Like so many others before me I stared my journey with too much.
 A full 32 litre backpack and two carry-on bike bags filled with stuff.

 *Stuff I didn't need...*